 Gather your gaming tech

 - Refresh rate: refers to how often the screen would display an image, meaning how smooth the picture looks.
-Most common ones have 60hz but for this one, higher is better.
+The most common ones have 60hz but for this one, higher is better.

-- Gaming consoles completely depend on your preferences although, they’re usually categorized as PlayStation and Xbox being for hardcore gamers and Nintendo consoles being more family-friendly.
+- Gaming consoles completely depend on your preferences although, they’re usually categorized as PlayStation and Xbox for hardcore gamers, and Nintendo consoles for GameCube games are more family-friendly.

-- Computers don’t have a right or wrong option and depend entirely on your needs, but we could say that PCs are intended for in-house gaming and offer a lot more options for customization and maintenance while a laptop grants the possibility to game practically anywhere you want but lacks customization and requires a bit more expertise when it comes to maintenance.
+- Computers don’t have a right or wrong option and it depends entirely on your needs, but we could say that PCs are intended for in-house gaming and offer a lot more options for customization and maintenance while a laptop grants the possibility to game practically anywhere you want but lacks customization and requires a bit more expertise when it comes to maintenance.
+Here is a list of the best Affordable Gaming Laptops that you can have a look at.

-- Speakers, headphones, and audio equipment definitely help set the right environment when gaming, but specifically talking gaming headphones, the most important things to consider are the number of channels, the more it includes the more immersive your experience will be.
+- Speakers, headphones, and audio equipment definitely help set the right environment when gaming, but specifically talking gaming headphones, the most important thing to consider is the number of channels, the more it includes the more immersive your experience will be.
 And close back or active noise-canceling headphones, depending on the noise that surrounds you.

 - Esport equipment and other gaming accessories.